YouStock/beta/README.md

 # YouStock beta

 YouStock is a new platform where anyone can create a digital asset on the Aura blockchain that represents themself and trade with anyone else.
+More information at [youstock.io](https://youstock.io).

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.